Neural-network solutions to stochastic reaction networks: Methods

 \subsubsection{Recurrent neural network}

-In the recurrent neural network (RNN), the conditional probability is calculated iteratively over species, with each site on the chain representing a chemical species.
-Each site has two inputs: a visible variable with the count of the chemical species and a hidden state.
+In the RNN, the conditional probability is calculated iteratively over species, with each site on the chain representing a species.
+Each site has two inputs: a visible variable with the count of species and a hidden state.
 The iteration process starts from an initial variable $n_{0}$ and hidden state $h_{0}$, which are chosen as zero.
-Then, a recurrent cell processes the information from the previous input variable $n_{i-1}$ and hidden state $h_{i-1}$.
-It generate a new hidden state $h_{i}$, and passes the information of $h_{i}$ to the next cell.
+Then, a recurrent cell processes the information from the previous input variable $n_{i-1}$ and hidden state $h_{i-1}$, generates a new hidden state $h_{i}$, and passes the information of $h_{i}$ to the next cell.
 The recurrent cell also provides the conditional probability of this site $\hat{P}^{\theta}(n_{i}|n_{1},\dots,n_{i-1})$ with the parameter $\theta$.
-The conditional probability is obtained from the hidden state, which is acted by a linear transform and a softmax operator $\hat{P}^{\theta}(n_{i}|n_{1},\dots,n_{i-1})=\text{Softmax}(Wh_{i}+b)$.
-The softmax operation ensures the normalized condition for the probability of all the possible count of species. the joint probability distribution is obtained by multiplying the iteratively generated conditional probabilities.
+The conditional probability is obtained from the hidden state, which is acted on a linear transform and a softmax operator $\hat{P}^{\theta}(n_{i}|n_{1},\dots,n_{i-1})=\text{Softmax}(Wh_{i}+b)$.
+The softmax operation ensures the normalized condition for the probability of all the possible counts of the species.
+The joint probability distribution is obtained by multiplying the iteratively generated conditional probabilities.

-Sampling from the probability distribution is in a similar manner.
-To sample configurations with discrete count, we use the multinomial distribution to generate integers based on the given probability.
+Sampling from the probability distribution occurs in a similar manner.
+To sample configurations with discrete counts, we use the multinomial distribution to generate integers based on the given probability.
 Given an initial variable and hidden state, the variable $n_{1}$ is sampled from the estimated conditional probability.
 The procedure is repeated to the last species, generating a configuration with a certain count of each species.

 To learn the distribution with long-range correlations, we use a gated recurrent unit (GRU) \cite{cho2014properties} as the recurrent cell.
-It avoids the vanishing gradient problem for the vanilla recurrent neural network, and is more efficient than the cell of the long-short time memory.
+It avoids the vanishing gradient problem for the vanilla RNN, and is more efficient than the cell of the long-short time memory.
 The GRU takes the $d_{h}$-dimensional hidden state $h_{i}$ as an input.
 It updates by the gates: